 “All photographs – not only those that are so called ‘documentary’…can be fortified by words.”

-I’m a freelance photographer and writer based in the North West of the UK with experience in portraiture and documentary photojournalism.
-I was previously an academic, an Associate Professor of Peace and Conflict Studies at Bradford University.
-I have worked on a range of social, academic, artistic and commercial projects and welcome commissions in all of these areas.
+I’m a freelance photographer, writer and researcher based in the North West of the UK.
+I am also Research Director for the 90 North Foundation, specialising in research, conservation and education on issues relating to the Central Arctic Ocean.
+I was previously Associate Professor of Peace and Conflict Studies at Bradford University.
+I have worked on a range of social, academic, artistic and commercial projects and welcome contacts and commissions in all of these areas.

 I am a member of Luneside Artists Studios, a Fellow of the Royal Society of Arts and the Royal Geographical Society.

-Over the last two years I have been working on two long term projects.
-One documenting ‘change’ in Longyearbyen, Svalbard, the northernmost community in the world and the other working with a touring Circus to document their experiences of performance, identity and community.
+Over the last two years I have been working on two long term photographic projects.
+One documenting ‘change’ in Longyearbyen, Svalbard, the northernmost community in the world, and the other working with a touring Circus to document their experiences of performance, identity and community.

 In February 2020 I was awarded the AP Magazine / MPB inaugural ‘Rising Star’ bursary for my photographic work documenting change in the high Arctic.